Of Commerce, Counsel & the Coin

 Outsourced wars, deniable engagements

-The preferred form of late-imperial warfare.
-Local soldiers fight; American munitions are consumed; congressional appropriations are renewed; the public is largely spared the inconvenience of conscription.
-Ukraine is the model.
-The model is increasingly the only one.
+Late-imperial warfare prefers this form, in which local soldiers do the fighting, American munitions are consumed, congressional appropriations are renewed, and the public is largely spared the inconvenience of conscription.
+Ukraine supplied the model, which is increasingly the only one in use.

 The declining phase

-By the middle of this decade the Military Industrial Complex has entered the long autumn of its primacy.
-This is not because the defence contractors are poorer; their order books, by every available metric, have not been so handsome since the early 1980s.
-It is because the political faction the contractors represent has lost the seat at the head of the table.
+By the middle of this decade the Military Industrial Complex has entered the long autumn of its primacy, and not for want of money, since the contractors’ order books, by every available metric, have not been so handsome since the early 1980s.
+What has gone is the seat at the head of the table, which the political faction the contractors represent no longer holds.

 The petrodollar is not yet dead, but its undertaker has been measured for the suit.
 Saudi Arabia now settles a steadily growing share of its oil sales in yuan, in rubles, and, where convenient, in stablecoins denominated in the very currency it is in the process of slowly abandoning.
 The choke points on which the dollar’s enforcement once rested can be closed by adversaries who have had several decades to study American naval doctrine, and the United States Navy can no longer reliably reopen them.
 The forever wars, which once paid for everything, now pay primarily for themselves.

-The complex which now sets the strategic tempo is the one above.
-The financial layer prefers, in this season, regional stability to expeditionary war, because regional stability is a precondition for the orderly retitling of assets.
-The Military Industrial Complex is not being dismantled.
-It is being relegated.
-It will continue to be paid.
-It will not continue to decide.
+The complex that now sets the strategic tempo is the one above it.
+The financial layer prefers, in this season, regional stability to expeditionary war, because regional stability is a precondition for the orderly retitling of assets, and so the Military Industrial Complex finds itself in the position of a senior employee kept on at full salary and removed from the board: its invoices will go on being honoured for as long as the system stands, and the decisions about what the system does next are being taken on another floor.

 III